 The Gray Area of Dips and Sauces

-Pesto, hummus, and salsa sit awkwardly between these appliances.
+Pesto, hummus, and salsa sit awkwardly between the two appliances.
 A food processor makes excellent chunky salsa.
-Pulsing tomatoes, onions, and jalapeños five times chops the vegetables evenly without liquefying them.
-In a blender, the bottom layer liquefies before the top layer touches the blades.
-Hummus requires a different approach.
-A food processor yields a rustic, slightly grainy chickpea paste in three minutes.
-For ultra-smooth hummus, a high-powered blender works better.
-Add extra olive oil and vigorously use the plastic tamper tool to push the thick paste into the spinning blades.
+Pulsing tomatoes and jalapeños five times chops the vegetables evenly without liquefying them.
+Hummus requires a choice.
+A food processor makes rustic, slightly grainy hummus in three minutes.
+For ultra-smooth, restaurant-quality hummus, a high-powered Vitamix works better.
+You must add more olive oil to establish the vortex and vigorously use the plastic tamper tool to push the thick chickpea paste into the spinning blades.

 Choosing Based on Your Kitchen Habits

-Your daily eating habits dictate which machine earns counter space.
-Buy a 900-watt blender if you consume daily smoothies or crush ice for drinks.
-You wash it quickly by blending warm water and a drop of dish soap for thirty seconds.
-Buy a food processor if you cook meals from scratch.
-It slices pepperoni, shreds cabbage, and chops mirepoix in under two minutes.
+Your daily eating habits dictate which machine deserves counter space.
+Buy a 900-watt blender if you consume daily smoothies and crush ice for margaritas.
+Buy a food processor if you cook family dinners from scratch.
+It saves hours of prep time slicing pepperoni, shredding cabbage, and chopping mirepoix.
 Pick a model with at least a 9-cup capacity.
-Smaller 3-cup choppers force you to empty the work bowl constantly during standard recipes.
+Smaller 3-cup choppers require constant emptying while cooking a standard recipe.
+Match the appliance to your actual cooking routine to avoid burning out motors or ruining ingredients.

 Quick Tips